annalyellis/recipes_statistical_analysis/README.md

 ## Data Cleaning and Exploratory Analysis
 ### Data Cleaning
 The first step I took in cleaning the dataset was creating a 'protein' column in my dataset, as this would become relevant for answering my question on the relationship between protein and time it takes to prepare a recipe.
 In order to do so, I first turned all of the values in the nutrition column into lists and turned the ints into floats in the lists.
-I then created a protein column by getting the fourth element of each list in the nutrition column.
+I then created a protein column by extracting the fourth element of each list in the nutrition column.

 At this point, I realized there were a few peculiar outliers - for example a recipe titled "How To Preserve a Husband" that was said to take around 1 million minutes.
 This sort of recipe is irrelevant for my analysis, so I filtered the recipes to include only those with a cooking time under 10 hours, as this is where the vast majority of the recipes are.
 The number of outliers that did not meet this criteria was about 671, about 0.0126% of the total amount of recipes.
-I then also realized that there were some irregularities in the protein column (a hot cocoa mix recipe with a protein PDV of 4356% does not make much sense), so I filtered the recipes to include only with under 400% PDV protein.
-The number of outliers which did not meet this critereia was 19, aobut 0.00106% of the total amount of recipes.
+I then also realized that there were some irregularities in the protein column (a hot cocoa mix recipe with a protein PDV of 4356% does not make much sense), so I filtered the recipes to include only those with under 400% PDV protein.
+The number of outliers which did not meet this criteria was 19, about 0.00106% of the total amount of recipes.

 Pictured below is the first five rows of the cleaned recipes dataset, showing only the most relevant columns